Xia Yan (playwright): Political career

-On Xia's return in 1927 — expelled by Japanese authorities for his political activity — he joined the Communist Party of China and rose to become a cultural chief in the Shanghai municipality, and then Deputy Minister of Culture in 1954.
+On Xia's return in 1927 — expelled by Japanese authorities for his political activity — he joined the Chinese Communist Party (CCP) and rose to become a cultural chief in the Shanghai municipality, and then Deputy Minister of Culture in 1954.

 In 1961, Xia wrote an essay called "Raise Our Country's Film Art to a New Level".
 The essay, implicitly critical of the Great Leap Forward, called for greater autonomy for artists and more diversity within Chinese cinema.
 The implementation of his directives is said to have led to the achievement of a "tremendous diversity" which lasted until the Cultural Revolution.

-Xia is credited with introducing Soviet cinema to China, and helped to establish a realist tradition that emphasised active engagement with national issues, leaving a strong legacy that continued into the post-Mao era.
+Xia is credited with introducing Soviet cinema to China, and helped to establish a realist tradition that emphasized active engagement with national issues, leaving a strong legacy that continued into the post-Mao era.

 Xia's political career ended in 1965, when he was removed from office and spent eight years in prison during the Cultural Revolution.

+Other notable works

+Xia's wrote a seven act play, Sai Jinhua, which became a major example of the national defense drama genre after its publication in 1936.
+It tells the story of Sai Jinhua, a late Qing era courtesan, who used her romance with German military official Alfred von Waldersee to assist China during the Boxer Rebellion.
+The play was a popular success.
+It also raised controversy because audiences understood the play as alluding to the Nationalist government's yielding to Japan.

+Xia's 1936 play The Spirit of Freedom depicts the story of Qiu Jin.
+Xia wrote the play during a three month period when he secluded himself in a Shanghai apartment as a result of his contact Yuan Shu, a CCP intelligence agent who also worked with Soviet intelligence, being exposed in connection with the strange Westerner incident.